galwiner/blog/content/posts/barnes-hut-in-rust/index.md

 ## The computational complexity of many particles moving under gravity

-Our goal today, then, is to draw circles on a computer screen that gravitationally act upon each other.
+Our goal today then is to draw circles on a computer screen that appear to be gravitationally action upon each other.
 For that, let's quickly recall some principles of mechanics and how one can find the equations of motion of interacting objects.

 To compute the gravitational attraction of two particles you apply Newton's law of gravitation.